Overview

 Tap the Menu icon (3 vertical dots Android) or Menu (iOS) in the upper right corner, then tap Import built-in PIDs.

-Android screen with User-Defined PIDs highlighted.Android screen with Import Built-in PIDs highlighted.
+Android screen with User-Defined PIDs highlighted.Android User-Defined PIDs screen.
+The OK button on the warning message is highlighted.

 Scroll down to Transmission Fluid Temp, tap the check box to select it, then tap OK.
 You will see the PID you just added in the list.